 Ms. Annie Davis is the Nominated Safeguarding Governor.
-The Governing Body has nominated this member to take leadership of the School's safeguarding arrangements and to ensure that they reflect the requirements of Keeping Children Safe in Education (KCSIE), September 2023.
+The Governing Body has nominated this member to take leadership of the School's safeguarding arrangements and to ensure that they reflect the requirements of Keeping Children Safe in Education (KCSIE), September 2024.
 All safeguarding referrals to local children's services are reported anonymously to the Student & Staff Welfare (SSW) committee on a termly basis.
 Any safeguarding referrals to local children's services are reported to Ms. Davis immediately and the Chair of Governors is also informed.
-The SSW committee reports on safeguarding and child protection matters to the main Board meeting every term and the Governors.
+The SSW committee reports on safeguarding and child protection matters to the main Board meeting every term and the Governing body formally approves the Safeguarding Policy once a year where it is agreed by the Chair of Governors.
 The annual safeguarding review also includes a review of the effectiveness of procedures and implementation and the School's contribution to inter-agency working.